lwtnn/lwtnn/CONTRIBUTING.md

 As a rule of thumb, no new dependencies are allowed in the C++ code.

-### Version Control ###
+### Submitting Pull Requests ###

+ - We follow a forking workflow: if you want to contribute fork the repository and submit a pull request
  - Don't submit pull requests that add binary files or data
- - We follow a forking workflow: if you want to contribute fork the repository and submit a pull request
+ - Write [meaningful commit messages][6]

 ### General Syntax ###

- - Break lines at 80 characters
+ - **Break lines at 80 characters.** It's easier to read and allows you to view two files side-by-side.
- - Never use tabs
+ - **Never use tabs.** Text editors always screw them up.
+Instead indent with multiple spaces.
  - Avoid trailing whitespace

 ### Python Converters ###

+There are several scripts which convert common NN formats into JSON which lwtnn can use to build networks.
+We're happy to add more formats and extend the current converters, provided that you follow a few
+standards:

- - We use python 3
+ - Code should be written in python 3
  - Follow [PEP 8][3]
- - Output should be a valid JSON NN (no "logging" info allowed)
+ - The converters should write JSON to stdout such that it can be piped into a file.
+This means that their only output should be a valid JSON NN (no "logging" info).

 ### C++ ###

- - Generally follow K&R style (OTBS)
+ - **Indentation:** Generally follow K&R style (OTBS)
- - No print statements from central NN code
+ - **No print statements** from central NN classes.
+Executables can print as needed
- - Errors throw exceptions inheriting from `LightweightNNException`
+ - **Errors throw exceptions** inheriting from `LightweightNNException`
+ - **Test executables** must begin with `lwtnn-` (this is enforced by the makefile), and should be lower-case with `-`'s separating words

 Reporting Bugs
 --------------